handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 ::: tip

- The accessibility level of any component in your application may be decreased by a low accessibility level of the elements surrounding it.
-For this reason, make sure to always check the accessibility of the entire application, using tools such as [Lighthouse](https://developers.google.com/web/tools/lighthouse).
+The quality of custom modifications in Handsontable may impact your application's accessibility level.
+For this reason, make sure to actively check how these changes influence the overall accessibility of your application, using tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse).

 :::

-## Accessibility testing
+## Ensuring Accessibility standards

 We make sure our data grid remains accessible by taking the following steps: